 - Age: LBD is most common in patients over 50

 - Family history: In some cases, people with a family history of LBD are at higher risk for the condition

 Treating Lewy Body Dementia at UT Health Austin

-Some of the same medications that have been demonstrated to be effective for treating the symptoms Alzheimer’s disease are also recommended for Lewy Body dementia.
-It is very important to talk with a physician or psychiatrist before taking anti-psychotic medications to treat symptoms of this condition, and they should be used with extreme caution given they are particularly risky for the elderly.
+While there’s no cure for Lewy body dementia, symptoms can be managed with medications that are used for conditions like Alzheimer’s disease or Parkinson’s disease.
+Some patients are prescribed anti-psychotic medications, though it is very important to talk with a physician or psychiatrist before taking these drugs for LBD symptoms, and they should be used with extreme caution given they are particularly risky for the elderly and those with LBD.

 Our clinic uses an interprofessional approach, which means our patients have contact with multiple team members coming from multiple specialties.
-Our team includes specialists in neurology, geriatric psychiatry, neuropsychology, nursing, clinical social work and speech and language pathology.
 We discuss each patient as a team to identify the diagnosis and to develop a tailored treatment plan specific to your needs.
 Whatever your needs are, our team is here to listen and work with you to develop a treatment plan that is right for you.

 UT Health Austin, we take a multidisciplinary approach to your care.
 This means you will benefit from the expertise of multiple specialists across a variety of disciplines caring for you in one place to avoid having to schedule multiple appointments with providers at locations all over the city.
 The Comprehensive Memory Center care team includes neurologists, a geriatric psychiatrist, neuropsychologists, nurses, a speech-language pathologist, social workers, and more who work together to help you get back to the things in your life that matter most to you.